Installing a Radiant Heated Floor

 Installing Heat Cable from the Spool

-When installing heat cable off the spool, the cable is secured to the floor using thin metal strips (cable straps) that are nailed or screwed to the floor (see photo →).
-These straps have small tabs that allows you to space the cable at the desired width.
+When installing heat cable off the spool, the cable is secured to the floor using thin metal or plastic strips (cable straps) that are nailed or screwed to the floor (see photo →).
+The metal straps have small tabs that allow you to space the cable at the desired width.
 Then, simply bend the tab over the cable to secure it.
+The plastic strapping has pre-engineered channels that the cable is conveniently placed in to ensure proper spacing, making the installation of the heat cable quick, easy and accurate.

 Installing Floor Heating Insulation Panels and Heat Cable